fvettore/OpencartAPI/README.md

 See examples for usage

-Use it at your own risk and consider I AM NOT A PHP DEVELOPER :)
+Code is neither solid nor well written so.. use it at your own risk and consider I AM NOT A PHP DEVELOPER :)

 If you like it plase offer me a coffe (paypal fabrizio at vettore dot org)